 Honest about what we cannot prove.

-Pro is built on Kimi K2.7 Code, an open-weight foundation model.
+Pro is built on GLM-5.2, an open-weight foundation model.
 Goldwasser et al. (2022) proved no party can prove a closed foundation model is free of embedded behaviors, including Anthropic for Claude and OpenAI for GPT.
 We say this out loud.
 The runtime is why model origin does not matter for your code.

 Three tiers.
 One CLI.